 Online Entomology Colleges and Courses

 Entomology is another name for the study of bugs, and online courses in this subject are available in graduate degree or certificate programs.
 Read on to learn more about what programs entail and typical classes.
 Get tips on how to choose a school, too.
-Schools offering Biology degrees can also be found in these popular choices.

 What You Need To Know

 Since most online entomology courses are offered at the graduate level, you should seek out undergraduate programs at a four-year college or university.
-Most programs allow you to access all coursework from off campus, however, a handful of schools require you to attend campus for lab-based activities where you may mount and identify insects.
+Most programs allow you to access all coursework from off campus; however, a handful of schools require you to attend campus for lab-based activities where you may mount and identify insects.
 You may also be required to take a final examination on campus.